MrVa55/sphinx/README.md

 - **Voice Recording**: Capture user speech through the browser's microphone
 - **Speech Transcription**: Convert speech to text using OpenAI's Whisper model
 - **Emotion Analysis**: Analyze text for emotional content using a pre-trained model
-- **Dynamic Visualization**: Generate images that reflect the detected emotions
+- **Dynamic Visualization**: Generate videos through Luma Labs API that reflect the detected emotions
 - **Guided Experience**: Follow a therapeutic conversation flow with visual feedback
 - **Real-time Updates**: See visualizations update as emotions are detected